 Subscribe to TDWG announcements to receive our most significant news.
 This mailing list is for announcements only, not discussion, so the volume is low. (ca. 1,000 subscribers.)

-From 2006 to 2016, TDWG has digitally published abstracts of contributions to the annual conference (presentations, posters, demonstrations).
-Presentation files (PPT or PDF) are available for many oral presenations and posters since 2008.
+From 2006 to 2016, TDWG has published abstracts of contributions to the annual conference (presentations, posters, demonstrations) in conference proceedings (available on each conference page).
+Presentation files (PPT or PDF) are available for many oral presentations and posters since 2008.
 Recordings are available for most presentations since 2015.
-From 2017 going forward, our conference proceedings (abstracts of contributions) will be published in our journal (below).
-See Conferences.
+From 2017 going forward, our conference proceedings (abstracts of contributions) are published in our journal (below).

-TDWG has engaged Pensoft, an academic publishing company specializing in open-access semantic publishing, to publish our annual Proceedings (abstracts of contributions to the annual conference), as well as descriptions of new TDWG standards and independently contributed full-length papers.
-See Journal.
+TDWG has engaged Pensoft, an academic publishing company specializing in open-access semantic publishing, to publish our annual Proceedings (abstracts of contributions to the annual conference), as well as descriptions of new TDWG standards and independently contributed full-length papers in a dedicated journal Biodiversity Information Science and Standards (BISS).

 Participate and contribute